woodruffw/busybeaver/README.md

 busybeaver
 ==========

-A crappy implementation of a busy beaver Turing machine.
+A crappy implementation of a busy beaver Turing machine. **Not finished.**

 ## What is a busy beaver?